 The associate who takes ownership of a new assignment from the get-go will always stand out.
 What does this mean?
 It means understanding how your work fits into the rest of the case or transaction.
-It’s not enough to get an assignment and run to the library.
-Ask your partners or assigning associates to explain to you the nature of the deal or the case so that you may better complete the task at hand by understanding how it fits into the entire deal or litigation.
-Asking this question will produce one of three results: 1) they will spend 10 minutes explaining the case or deal to you, 2) they will not have the time to explain things but will give you the necessary documents to get up to speed yourself, or 3) they will tell you, “Don’t worry about it; you don’t need to know that right now.”
+It is not enough to get an assignment and run to the library.
+Ask your partners or assigning associates to explain to you the nature of the deal or the case so that you may better complete the task at hand by understanding how it fits into the whole deal or litigation.
+Asking this question will produce one of three results: 1) they will spend 10 minutes explaining the case or deal with you; 2) they will not have the time to explain things but will give you the necessary documents to get up to speed yourself; or 3) they will tell you, “Do not worry about it; you do not need to know that right now.”

 Whatever the result, one thing is absolutely 100% for certain.
-The partners or assigning associates will appreciate the fact that you asked and that you took ownership of the project assigned to you.
+Senior attorneys or assigning associates will appreciate that you asked and took ownership of the project assigned to you.
 On that note, ownership of a project does not always end with one assignment.
-Very often, the assigning attorney will, for instance, look at your research and say, “We need a letter or memorandum based on this research.”
+Very often, the supervising attorney will, for instance, look at your research and say, “We need a letter or memorandum based on this research.”
 This is your next chance to take ownership.
-Don’t wait to be told to write the letter or memorandum.
-Ask your assigning attorney if you can do it.
-He or she may say “no,” but again, one thing is 100% for certain: he or she will recognize that you took the initiative and took ownership of the project as it progressed.
+Do not wait to be told to write the letter or memorandum.
+Ask your supervising attorney if you can do it.
+They may say “no,” but again, one thing is 100% for certain: they will recognize that you took the initiative and took ownership of the project as it progressed.
 Taking ownership sets the good associates apart from the disinterested.

-One of the biggest mistakes that young lawyers make is taking on too many projects at once and producing low-quality work as a result.
-It is very difficult to say "no" to an assignment when you are a first-year.
+One of the biggest mistakes that new lawyers make is taking on too many projects at once and producing low-quality work as a result.
+It is very difficult to say "no" to an assignment when a first-year law student.
 You will be tempted to never say “no,” in fact.
-Personally, I never said “no” until things got to the point of pure chaos.
-However, I can tell you that taking on too many projects or working with too many partners will result in your being pulled in too many directions at once.
-Being pulled in too many directions means that you will inevitably be unable to dedicate your full talents to each project or person, and as a result, at least one of the projects you produce will be of poor quality.
+I never said “no” until things got to the point of pure chaos.
+However, I can tell you that taking on too many projects or working with too many partners will result in you being pulled in too many directions at once.
+Being pulled in too many directions means that you will inevitably be unable to dedicate your full talents to each project or person.
+As a result, at least one of the projects you produce will be of poor quality.

-This is one of the biggest mistakes associates make—taking on a lot of work and then producing substandard results.
-What junior associates do not realize is that Procter & Gamble was right—you never get a second chance to make a first impression.
-Hence, if you are working for five different partners and you are only able to produce three quality projects and two half-quality projects, those two partners who get the short end of the stick won’t rely on you again.
-Moreover, they will tell other partners about your low-quality work, your lack of judgment, and your inability to recognize your own limitations.
-Most likely, they will not commend you on your ability to never say “no.” Instead, they will remember you as the one associate who didn’t take his or her work seriously.
+This is one of the biggest mistakes associates make—taking on a lot of work and producing substandard results.
+Junior associates do not realize that Procter & Gamble was right—you never get a second chance to make a first impression.
+Hence, if you work for five different partners and can only produce three and half-quality projects, those two partners who get the short end of the stick will not rely on you again.
+Moreover, they will tell other partners about your low-quality work, lack of judgment, and inability to recognize your limitations.
+Most likely, they will not commend you on your ability never to say “no.” Instead, they will remember you as the one associate who did not take their work seriously.

 There are two points you should take away from this discussion.
 First, you should strive for consistent quality in your work product.
-If you produce 10 projects and nine are stellar while one is poor, you will have done yourself, your law degree, and your firm a disservice.
-That one poorly produced project will represent one client who didn’t get what he or she paid for, one angry partner or senior associate who must redo your work, one bill for which time must be written off, and one lost opportunity for you.
+If you produce ten projects and nine are stellar while one is poor, you will have done yourself, your law degree, and your firm a disservice.
+That one poorly produced project will represent one client who did not get what they paid for, one angry partner or senior associate who must redo your work, one bill for which time must be written off, and one lost opportunity for you.
 Second, partners have very long memories.
 Eight years of quality work look pretty good when partnership discussions arise.
 In contrast, I know quite a few associates who, when partnership discussions arose, were queried on “poor quality” results produced in their fifth or sixth years.
-One of my colleagues was asked about a project completed in his second year regarding which one particular still remained upset five years later.
+One of my colleagues was asked about a project completed in his second year, regarding which one, in particular, remained upset five years later.

-One associate with whom I worked always looked interested no matter what task I gave to her, whether it involved doing a distribution, researching a murky subject, or organizing discovery documents.
+One associate I worked with always looked interested no matter what task I gave her, whether it involved distributing, researching a murky subject, or organizing discovery documents.
 She always said “thank you,” even if her task was merely writing a letter.
 Because of her unfailing gratitude and enthusiasm, I was encouraged to give her better and better projects.
-Mind you, she didn’t have to show gratitude.
+Mind you, she did not have to show appreciation.
 She was only two years below me.
 However, she showed me a lot of deference and respect, and as a result, I wanted her to get better and better.
-I told colleagues about her “can-do” attitude and her eagerness, and colleagues wanted to work with her.
+I told colleagues about her “can-do” attitude and eagerness, and I wanted to work with her.
 Soon, as a first-year, she was doing third-year work.

 In contrast, I gave another associate in her class a research project and received disappointing results.
-This associate was to research two relevant arguments for a potential summary judgment motion.
+This associate researched two relevant arguments for a potential summary judgment motion.
 She returned to me a completed project within which she had researched her ideas about the arguments at hand instead of the two arguments I had asked her to look into.
-Believing that our close class ranks somehow made her judgment equal to mine, she chose to completely disregard what I had asked her to do and came back to me with her own ideas.
+Believing that our close class ranks somehow made her judgment equal to mine, she chose to disregard what I had asked her to do completely and came back to me with her ideas.
 I told her to go back to the library and start again.
 I never worked with her again.

 Deference, however, is more than just a “thank you” when you are assigned a good project, a “hello” as you pass a senior colleague in the hallway, or a “yes, you may cut into the line (because you are a partner)” at the corner Starbucks.
-Deference is also about stepping up to the plate immediately when things go wrong (also known as the “dark hours”).
+Deference is also about immediately stepping up to the plate when things go wrong (also known as the “dark hours”).
 These are the times when projects go wrong, mistakes are made, deadlines are missed, or clients are angry.
-As a junior associate, for instance, you will come upon deadlines you cannot meet.
+For instance, as a junior associate, you will come upon deadlines you cannot meet.
 Do not wait for the partner or senior associate to call you in and ask you where your completed project is on the deadline date.
-Always, always, always call the partner or senior associate first when you can’t meet a deadline.
+Always call the partner or senior associate first when you cannot meet a deadline.
 It is your responsibility to step up to the plate.

 Although you should respect authority as you progress through your practice, you will encounter colleagues in other firms and peers at your firm whom you will want to disregard.
 I hate to say it, but it is true.
-You may feel they are too competitive with you, less intelligent than you, less skilled than you, less talented than you, or simply annoying.
-In spite of your personal judgments about their successes or alleged failings, you should always treat your colleagues with professionalism.
+You may feel they are too competitive with you, less intelligent than you, less skilled, less talented, or simply annoying.
+Despite your judgments about their successes or alleged failings, you should always treat your colleagues professionally.

 This step is two-sided: ask for work and work for everyone.
 Let’s start with the former.
-Asking for work is the most logical thing a junior associate can do to begin establishing his or her reputation.
+Asking for work is the most logical thing a junior associate can do to establish their reputation.
 Very few associates, however, actually do it.
 Instead, most sit at their desks and wait for their phones to ring with their next assignments.
 This is a bad idea.
 A passive nature is never good in the law firm setting.
 The rewards go to those who reach out and ask for them.
 Asking for work is as simple as appearing at the door of your mentor partner or another partner and requesting an assignment.
 If you work in a firm with an assignment coordinator, this is as simple as picking up the phone and letting the assignment coordinator know that you need work.
 Either approach produces the same result.
-You aren’t being bothersome or greedy.
+You are not being bothersome or greedy.
 You are showing initiative, drive, individuality, and commitment.

 On that note, work for everyone.
 Many junior associates only want to work for this partner or that associate.
 Isolating yourself to one or two people, however, can be dangerous.
 What if the one person you work with leaves the firm?
-What if his or her practice slows down?
-What if, after six months, that preferred partner informs you that he or she doesn’t really care for your work product?
+What if their practice slows down?
+What if, after six months, that preferred partner informs you that they do not care for your work product?
 Where do you go from there?
 The following benefits of working for several partners cannot be denied:

 - You will have several more voices in your corner when bonus and partnership considerations arise.

 - Your hours will never slow down.
-Working for many partners ensures that, even in a down market, you will be the one associate who is always busy.
-Practicing law, I have worked on both sides of the fence—the intellectual property litigation side and the intellectual property transactional side.
-Hence, when intellectual property support on mergers and acquisitions matters was slow, I was certain to take on patent litigation.
+Working for many partners ensures that you will be the one associate who is always busy, even in a down market.
+Practicing law, I have worked on both sides of the fence—intellectual property litigation and transactional.
+Hence, when intellectual property support on mergers and acquisitions was slow, I was certain to take on patent litigation.
 When patent litigation slowed, I was certain to assist with secured financing.
 My hours were never reduced, and I never had to worry when the market tanked.

 - Your knowledge base will increase rapidly.
 Knowing several sides of a die (mergers and acquisitions, banking, intellectual property, etc.) makes you more marketable earlier in your career.